hmcts/expressjs-template/README.md

   * basic health endpoint
   * pa11y set up for accessibility testing
   * MIT license and contribution information

+## Setup

+Located in `./bin/init.sh`.
+Simply run and follow the explanation how to execute it.

 ## Getting Started